funkyremi/gh-cloner/README.md

-# Github Backup
+# Github Cloner

-Clone all repos of an organization with one command.
+Clone all repos of a user/organization with one command.

 ## Usage